Misterio77/flavours/README.md

 Let me know if you want to package flavours for your favorite distro.

 #### Cargo
-Just install cargo and run `cargo install --locked flavours` (don't forget to include `~/.cargo/bin` on your PATH).
+Just install cargo and run `cargo install --locked flavours` (don't forget to include `~/.cargo/bin` in your PATH).

 #### Post-install
 After installing, you should probably use `flavours update all` to grab all published schemes and templates from the Base16 repos.
-If you want, you can manually tweak the templates, schemes or even the repo lists.
+If you want, you can manually tweak the templates, schemes, or even the repo lists.
 By default, these files are located in `~/.local/share/flavours` on Linux, but this can be changed with `-d`/`--directory` flag or `FLAVOURS_DATA_DIRECTORY` environment variable.

 ### Usage
-You can use flavours and Base16 templates to automatically inject schemes into any application config file that supports colors codes.
+You can use flavours and Base16 templates to automatically inject schemes into any application config file that supports color codes.

 [Dave Snider](https://www.youtube.com/channel/UC7uO9V1Frl_wPd9d1qOm_RQ) did a great [3 episode series about flavours](https://youtu.be/1HPo4VvI6dA) (and theming in general).
 If you're into guide videos, I strongly recommend you take a look.